China police busts country's biggest underground banking cases

-Nov 19 (Reuters) - Chinese police have busted the country’s biggest underground banking cases involving transactions totalling 410 billion yuan ($64.24 billion), the official Xinhua news agency said on Thursday, part of a drive to combat money laundering.
+(Reuters) - Chinese police have busted the country’s biggest underground banking cases involving transactions totaling 410 billion yuan ($64.24 billion), the official Xinhua news agency said on Thursday, part of a drive to combat money laundering.

 Police from China’s eastern Zhejiang province have detained about 100 suspects from eight gangs since they launched an investigation in September last year, Xinhua said.